 Learning in the L!brary

-We are happy to announce that we are continuing our Learning in the L!brary Program for the 2016-2017 school year.
-We have not quite settled our schedule yet, but we will be inviting Third, Fourth and Fifth grade students.
+We are happy to announce that we are continuing our Learning in the L!brary Program for the 2017 -2018 school year.
+We have invited Third, Fourth and Fifth grade students.
+Third grade sessions begin on Wednesday, October 25th.
+Fourth and Fifth graders will meet on Thursdays, beginning October 26th.
 Teacher recommendations are very important.
 Students should be independent workers, and willing to make a weekly commitment to the L!brary.
 It's a great opportunity to learn a little more about the L!brary, work in small groups and strengthen their reading and writing skills.
-Please check this page again for complete information!
+We're going to have a great year!